7 Myths About Varicose Veins

 With over 30% of the American population suffering from varicose veins, these often unsightly blue blood vessels are definitely on people’s minds.

-Not only are varicose veins a point of embarrassment for people who have them, they are also sometimes the point of a great deal of pain.
-For some, varicose veins lead to skin damage and possibly even blood clots.
+Not only are they a point of embarrassment for people who have them, they are also sometimes the point of a great deal of pain.
+For some, these kinds of veins lead to skin damage and possibly even blood clots.

-Whether you’re just starting to see the first signs of what you think may be varicose veins, or whether your varicose veins are more advanced, there is a lot of information out there that may steer you in the wrong direction.
+Whether you’re just starting to see the first signs of what you think may be these kinds of veins, or whether your veins are more advanced, there is a lot of information out there that may steer you in the wrong direction.

-Because of the popularity of concern about varicose veins (especially when the warmer seasons roll around and legs are more on display), it is inevitable that some myths are bound to pop up surrounding this vein disease.
+Because of the popularity of concern about veins like this (especially when the warmer seasons roll around and legs are more on display), it is inevitable that some myths are bound to pop up surrounding this vein disease.

 The internet is a powerful place in terms of information, but it can also be a powerful place of misinformation when it comes to self-diagnosing.

-So today, we are going to do some mythbusting, and fill you in on the truths behind some of the misconceptions that surround varicose veins.
+So today, we are going to do some mythbusting, and fill you in on the truths behind some of the misconceptions that surround these kinds of veins.

 The 7 Top Myths About Varicose Veins